News

 Ayesha Nayyar

-Ayesha is a highly respected award-winning solicitor with more than 20 years of experience in the legal field.
-She runs her own law firm in Manchester which covers areas of law including personal injury, family law, criminal injuries compensation and civil litigation.
+Ayesha is a highly respected award-winning solicitor with more than 25 years of experience in the legal field.
+She runs her own law firm in Manchester which covers areas of law including personal injury, family law, criminal injuries compensation, will writing and civil litigation.
 She is acclaimed for providing clear, no-nonsense advice when it comes to divorce, child contact and domestic abuse in particular.

-In 2019 she was a winner at The Law Society’s Excellence Awards, Best Business Women Awards and The English Asian Awards.
+In 2019, she received awards for Best Business Women Awards and The English Asian Awards at the Law Society’s Excellence Awards.

 Parm Sandhu